Leavenworth, Kansas minor league baseball history: History

 Minor league baseball began in Leavenworth with the 1886 Leavenworth Soldiers.
 Leavenworth played in the Western League from 1886 to 1888.
 Baseball Hall of Fame member Jake Beckley played for the Soldiers.

 The Leavenworth Soldiers next played in the 1895 Kansas State League.
 The franchise folded on July 22, 1895, with a 7–10 record.

 The Leavenworth White Sox began play as members of the 1903 Missouri Valley League.
 The Leavenworth White Sox folded on July 16, 1903, with a 15–53 record.

 Leavenworth returned to the Missouri Valley League in 1904.
-The Leavenworth Orioles finished with a record of 48–74, placing 6th in the eight–team league.
+The Leavenworth Orioles finished with a record of 48–74, placing sixth in the eight–team league.

 In 1905, the Missouri Valley League reformed as the Western Association.
 The Leavenworth Orioles joined fellow members Guthrie Senators, Joplin Miners, Oklahoma City Mets, Sedalia Gold Bugs, Springfield Highlanders, Topeka White Sox and Wichita Jobbers in the 1905 Western Association.

-The 1905 Leavenworth Orioles finished with a 75–59 record, placing 3rd in the Western Association.
+The 1905 Leavenworth Orioles finished with a 75–59 record, placing third in the Western Association.

 Leavenworth continued play in the 1906 Western Association as the Leavenworth Old Soldiers.
-The Old Soldiers finished 68–72, 6th in the 1906 Western Association.
-The moniker reference is likely to Leavenworth being home to the Wadsworth Old Soldiers home.
+The Old Soldiers finished with a record of 68–72, placing sixth in the 1906 Western Association.
+The team "Ole Soldiers" nickname corresponds to Leavenworth being home to the Wadsworth Old Soldiers home in the era.

 Leavenworth played in the 1907 Western Association as the Leavenworth Convicts.
-The moniker was reference to Leavenworth being home of the United States Penitentiary, Leavenworth, which opened in 1903.
-The 1907 Leavenworth Convicts finished 29–108, placing a distant 8th in the Western Association, 71.0 games out of first place.
+The moniker corresponds to Leavenworth being home of the United States Penitentiary, Leavenworth, which opened in 1903.
+The 1907 Leavenworth Convicts finished 29–108, placing a distant eighth in the Western Association, 71.0 games out of first place.
 The team folded following the 1907 season.

 The 1946 Leavenworth Braves began play in the Class C level Western Association as an affiliate of the Boston Braves.
 The Western League reformed in 1946, after missing the 1943, 1944 and 1945 seasons due to World War II.
 Leavenworth joined the eight–team league, along with fellow members Fort Smith Giants, Hutchinson Cubs, Joplin Miners, Muskogee Reds, Salina Blue Jays, St. Joseph Cardinals and Topeka Owls.

 The first home game for the Leavenworth Braves was on May 2, 1946.
 Before the game there was parade to the ballpark.
 Students were released from school to attend.
 The game drew 2,800, despite the fact that seating hadn't even been installed yet at Wadsworth Park.

 The 1946 Leavenworth Braves won the Western Association championship.
 Leavenworth finished with a 76–57 record to finish 1.0 game ahead of the Hutchinson Cubs in the final standings.
 The season home attendance was 56,176, an average of 845 per game.

-Playing as a Boston Braves affiliate, the 1947 Leavenworth Braves had a record of 50–88, finishing 8th and last in the standings, drawing 28,419 fans.
-The Braves finished with a record of 62–75 in 1948, placing 6th in the standings, with season attendance of 40,639.
+Playing as a Boston Braves affiliate, the 1947 Leavenworth Braves had a record of 50–88, finishing eighth and last in the standings, drawing 28,419 fans.
+The Braves finished with a record of 62–75 in 1948, placing sixth in the standings, with season attendance of 40,639.